GichevaMargarita/react-to-do-app/README.md

-React To Do App implemented with create-react-app
+React To Do App was implemented with create-react-app